elisha2kyakpo1/JumpingSkiper/README.md

 # phaser3-game
-In this project, I have build a browser game called phaser, using the phaser game engine.
+In this project, I have built a browser game called phaser, using the phaser game engine.
 Phaser is an HTML5 game framework which aims to help developers make powerful, cross-browser HTML5 games really quickly.
 It's a Microverse capstone project, and this time I was required to create a game to put into practice the ES6, webpack, promises, Json data and functional programming.
-Users can play this game in the browser by using keyboard arrow keys.
+Users can play this game in the browser by using __keyboard arrow keys__.

 ![Phaser world!](dist/img/phaser.png)